gistspace/SpatialThinkLab/content/event/example/index.md

 event: Spatial Literacy User Group
 event_url: https://www.wgtn.ac.nz/sgees/about/events

-location: Te Herenga Waka Victoria University of Wellington
+location: Te Herenga Waka Victoria University of Wellington - Cotton Building, room 304

-summary: A presentation to introduce OpenStreetMap to the staff and students at the University
+summary: This talk will explore some of the benefits and limitations of open source datasets focusing on OpenStreetMap and Noise Planet.
+The talk is aimed at those new to open source datasets.
 abstract: ''

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2022-06-01T13:00:00Z'
+date: '2022-10-01T12:00:00Z'
-date_end: '2022-06-01T15:00:00Z'
+date_end: '2022-10-01T13:00:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).